-Contactless monitoring and quality control of food processes with millimeter waves
+Contactless monitoring of food drying and freezing processes with millimeter waves

 This publication appears in: Journal of Food Engineering

 Authors: G. Pandey, W. Vandermeiren, V. Matvejev and J. Stiens

 Publication Date: Jun.
 2018